wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 ## Introduction
 Today you will pursue the analysis of Bou Sleiman et al. *Drosophila melanogaster* data.
 Unless you managed to map all samples yesterday (:clap:), use the pre-processed `Kallisto` results located in the `~/data/rnaseq/kallisto/SRR*` folders.
 A first step of the practical will be to import the data and sum the transcript-level TPM estimates to gene-level TPM expression estimates.
 This allows to obtain expression levels that are not affected by differential transcript usage or differential splicing.
 You will then be able to perform some clustering analyses and study differential expression between strains and experimental conditions.

+In the interest of time, I have written fully most of the R commands, that you can copy-paste.
+I encourage you to read them fully and try to understand what was done.
+Feel free to try and modify some parameters, or ask the assistants if sonething is not clear.

 ## Read and format the metadata

 Launch R in the console or using Rstudio.